Efficient description of experimental effects in amplitude analyses: Gaussian processes

 One such covariance function is the Mat\'{e}rn function,

-where $d$ is the distance between two points, $\Gamma$ is the gamma function, $K_{\nu}$ is the modified Bessel function of the second kind, $\rho$ and $\nu$ are non-negative parameters, and $\sigma$ controls the absolute magnitude of the covariance.
+where $d = ||(\xvec_j - \xvec_i)/\boldsymbol{\rho}||$ is the scaled distance between two points in the input space, $\Gamma$ is the gamma function, $K_{\nu}$ is the modified Bessel function of the second kind, $\boldsymbol{\rho}$ is a vector of length scales, $\nu$ is a non-negative parameter, and $\sigma$ controls the absolute magnitude of the covariance.
 The Mat\'{e}rn function is defined in terms of the distance between two points, rather than the location of each point, and therefore describes a stationary distribution.
 For half-integer values of $\nu$, this can be expressed as a product of an exponential function and a polynomial of order $p = \nu - 1/2$.
 The parameters $\nu$ can be thought of as controlling the smoothness of the function, and when $\nu \rightarrow \infty$, the Mat\'{e}rn function converges to the squared-exponential covariance function

 Here we use the Mat\'{e}rn function with $\nu = \frac{5}{2}$ throughout, as this provides a good balance between replicating and smoothing the observed structures, however the parameter values, and the best model choice in general, depends on the data in question.
 These are ideally selected using cross-validation, or a similar procedure, and can be considered as a source of systematic uncertainty on the final distribution.